-'The Fight of the Century': a divided US nation 50 years on - KESQ
+'The Fight of the Century': A divided US nation 50 years on - KESQ

 So the heavyweight title was taken from him, as was his passport, and boxing commissions refused to license him to fight.

-On the floor of the US Congress in 1967, Republican Robert Michael said: “He may look upon himself as ‘the greatest’ but I am sure history will look upon him as ‘the least’ of all men who have held the once honourable title of Heavyweight Champion of the World.”
+On the floor of the US Congress in 1967, Republican Robert Michael said: “He may look upon himself as ‘the greatest,’ but I am sure history will look upon him as ‘the least’ of all men who have held the once honorable title of heavyweight champion of the world.”

-Dr. Amira Rose Davis, Professor of History and African American Studies at Penn State University says “a lot of leaders were terrified” of Ali.
+Amira Rose Davis, professor of history and African American studies at Penn State University, says “a lot of leaders were terrified” of Ali.

 “He was vilified for his opposition to the war, vilified for being outspoken, and vilified for connections with the Nation of Islam,” adds Davis.